teambit/bit/README.md

 <p align="left">
 Bit is an OSS Infrastructure for building and composing components.
 It is an extensible toolchain for component-driven applications / systems which are faster to develop, simpler to understand, test, and maintain, more resilient and performant, and easier to collaborate on.

-Instead of building an application that has many components, Bit lets us develop components outside of any application and use them to compose many applications from the bottom up.
+Instead of building an application that has many components, Bit lets you develop components outside of any application and use them to compose many applications from the bottom up.
 An application is just a deployed composition of components.
 You can add and remove components from applications to extend or change their functionality.
 All components can be reused in many different applications.

 </p>